mlandukid/Entrostat-Test/README.md

 ## Project Overview

 The Entrostat OTP System is a secure One-Time Password (OTP) generation and verification application built using Node.js, Express.js and Redis.
 The system includes a frontend for user interaction and a backend API for OTP generation and verification.
 Additionally, the project includes Swagger documentation for API endpoints and a fun element with random Star Wars quotes.
+The Frontend has been updated to use Angular!!!

 ## Table of Contents